Materdaddy/Save-Oceanside-Ham/_posts/2010-08-26-get-involved.markdown

 Email
 ---
-Please e-mail the city council and encourage them to heed the advice given by the community as well as the planning commission.
-Specifically recommendation 4 which the planning commission added for approval of the draft.
-Recommendation 4 was for the City Council to figure out a way to lessen the impact of this article on ham radio users.
+Please e-mail the city council and encourage them to approve the Article 39A which has been modified in cooporation between the city and our Ham group.

-We recommend a complete exclusion of amateur operations/towers from the permit process altogether.
-We are licensed by the FCC and are granted permission from the federal government to install and operate antennae without the need for local ordinances and costly fees.
 Please see the [law](/law.html) page for more details

 OCEANSIDE CITY COUNCIL
 * [Jim Wood](mailto:jwood@ci.oceanside.ca.us) - Mayor